awesomerank/awesomerank.github.io/lists/josephmisiti/awesome-machine-learning.md

 * Repository's owner explicitly say that "this library is not maintained".
 * Not committed for long time (2~3 years).

+Further resources:

-For a list of free machine learning books available for download, go [here](https://github.com/josephmisiti/awesome-machine-learning/blob/master/books.md).
+* For a list of free machine learning books available for download, go [here](https://github.com/josephmisiti/awesome-machine-learning/blob/master/books.md).

+* For a list of (mostly) free machine learning courses available online, go [here](https://github.com/josephmisiti/awesome-machine-learning/blob/master/courses.md).

+* For a list of blogs on data science and  machine learning, go [here](https://github.com/josephmisiti/awesome-machine-learning/blob/master/blogs.md).

-For a list of free-to-attend meetups and local events, go [here](https://github.com/josephmisiti/awesome-machine-learning/blob/master/meetups.md).
+* For a list of free-to-attend meetups and local events, go [here](https://github.com/josephmisiti/awesome-machine-learning/blob/master/meetups.md).

 ## Table of Contents